Frequently Asked Questions

 Is OSCA Student-Run?

 When you hear that students run OSCA, it’s not just a slogan.
-Students do most everything: long-term planning, member education, cooking, cleaning kitchens and bathrooms, ordering food, planning menus, collaborate with financial decisions and the tracking of membership lists, training new co-opers, and facilitating discussion.
-Every student who works in OSCA is a user-owner.
-OSCA has four paid employees: two 12-month positions, the Financial Manager and Business Coordinator; one 10-month position, the Food Safety Advisor and a part time 10-month position, the Office Assistant.
+Students do almost everything from long-term planning, educating membership, cooking, cleaning kitchens and bathrooms, ordering food, and planning menus to collaborating on financial decisions, tracking of membership lists, training new co-opers, and facilitating discussions.
+Every student who lives or dines in OSCA is a member-owner.

-If you’re not sure exactly who you want to talk with, contact the OSCA Office between 12:00 and 4 PM, Monday through Thursday in the office attached to the Tank Co-op.
+If you are not sure who you want to talk with, contact the OSCA Office from 12p.m. to 4p.m., Monday through Thursday during the academic year.
+Summer Office hours are 11a.m. to 4p.m.
+Tuesday through Thursday.
 Or just email office@osca.coop!

 What are OSCA’s Projects?